-The Andonstar AD207 is the best USB microscope available in 2019.
-This product does not have the look of a typical microscope, but it is that unusual design that sets it apart functionally.
+The Andonstar AD207 is the best digital microscope available in 2019.
+This product does not have the look of a typical microscope, but it is the unusual design that sets it apart functionally.

-The open design, and 2 independently adjustable flexible lights, will allow the microscope to focus clearly on nearly any object that you want to examine.
+The open design, and 2 independently flexible lights, will allow the microscope to focus clearly on nearly any object you want to examine.

 This has always been my complaint with other higher-end microscopes like AmScope’s compound microscope below.
 The magnification and focus resolution may be incredible, but you will only get a clear picture under ideal or “slide” conditions.

 - Remote control to record videos to SD card, take pictures, and zoom in/out

 - Adjustable distance between the camera and the object